 Student: Class:

 Subject: Teacher:

 Assessment title:

 Due date:

-not attempted the re-assessment (assessment)
+This student has not attempted the re- This student has not completed the ass

-Note to Parent / Caregive er: By not attempting / completing the re-assessment
+Note to Parent / Caregiver: By not attempting g / completing the re-assessment.

-cannot gain points for this assessment this year.
+ca nnot gain points for this assessment this year.

-This puts him at risk of not this with your son. completing the requirements for the attainment of his De La Salle Certificate.
-P lease discus
+This puts him at risk of not completing the requ this with your son. irements for the attainment of his De La Salle Certificate.
+Please discuss

 Principal's Nominee

-Copy to HOF

-Copy to PN
+Copy to HOF Copy to PN